dafanghe/DeepSceneTextReader/README.md

 # build process

 cd build

 cmake ..

 make

-it will create an excutable DetectText in bin folder.
+It will create an excutable named *etectText* in bin folder.

 # Usage:
 The excutable could be excuted in three modes:  (1) Detect  (2) Recognize  (3) Detect and Recognize